PedroCavaleiro/Sharpflake/README.md

 ```

 It's also possible to type cast a `string` or `long` to a `Snowflake` object,
-this will automatically parse the snowflake but it doesn't take a custom configuration.
+this will automatically parse the snowflake, but it doesn't take a custom configuration.
 ```csharp
 var snowflake = (Snowflake)'62937765418893312';
 ```